heyoka/faxe-docs/docs/nodes/collect.md

 Since 0.15.2

 The collect node will maintain a `set` of data-points based on some criteria given as lambda-expressions.
-It will output a data_batch item regularily (when `emit_every` is given) or on every incoming item.
+It will `output a data_batch` item regularily (when `emit_every` is given) or based on every incoming item.

+The internal collection is a key-value set with unqiue values for the keys, taken from the `key_fields`.
+[{Key, DataPoint}]

-On every incoming data_point the node will first check, if there is already an item with the same key-field value in the collection.
+With every incoming data-item the node will first check, if there is already an item with the same key-field value in the collection.
-If  not the case, the node will evaluate the `add` function.
-If the add function returns true, the item will be added to the collection.
+If this is not the case, the node will evaluate the `add` function, if given.

+An item will be added to the collection if the key is new to the collection and if the `add`-function
+* returns true
+* is not given

-If there is already an item with the same key-value, the node would check if there is an `update` function and evaluate it and if no update happend, it will try to evaluate the `remove` function.
+If there is already an item with the same value(s) for the key-field(s), the node would check, if there is an `update` function and evaluate it and if no update happend, it will try to evaluate the `remove` function.

-So if `update` happened, the node will skip evaluating the `remove` function.
+If an `update` happened, the node will skip evaluating the `remove` function.

+If no `remove` function is given, data-items will not be removed, but only evicted by the `max_age` option.

 ### Output

-When no `emit_every` is given, the node will output data with every incoming data-item, that has changed the internal set.
+When no `emit_every` is given, the node will output data with every incoming data-item.

+With `emit_unchanged` set to false, output will only happen after processing a data-item that has changed the internal set.

 `data_batch` items are processed as a whole first and then may trigger an emit operation.